coolcarly/coolcarly.github.io/docs/science/arsenic.md

 Tobacco plants are hyperaccumulators which means they take up heavy metals from the soil.
 Arsenic and lead are often found in the soil as they were historically used as pesticides in tobacco farming.

 You’ve heard of second-hand smoking?
-Or Passive Smoking?
+Or passive smoking?
 When a cigarette burns, the arsenic present can volatilise and be inhaled.
 Once inhaled, arsenic can make its way to the brain, liver and around the body to produce ROS and toxicity (eventually lung cancer).

 It’s not just tobacco that are hyperaccumulators.
 Rice plants in particular are known to take up inorganic arsenic, arsenite and to a lower extent arsenate.
 That’s why diets with predominately rice as the main carbohydrate can be dangerous and why rice cereals are not really recommended for babies.
 Adults can clear the small amount of arsenic that is present – but babies and small children may not be able to.
-Soaking and rinsing rice prior to cooking may help to decrease the amount of arsenic ingested from rice.

 The grains that accumulate arsenic are then consumed by cattle.
 As a result, milk and meat become contaminated with arsenic.